NixOS/nixpkgs/doc/functions/fileset.section.md

 These sections apply to the entire library.
 See the [function reference](#sec-functions-library-fileset) for function-specific documentation.

-The file set library is currently very limited but is being expanded to include more functions over time.
+The file set library is currently somewhat limited but is being expanded to include more functions over time.

 ## Implicit coercion from paths to file sets {#sec-fileset-path-coercion}